Logo BusinessBecause - The business school voice

 But what is the difference between the GRE and the GMAT?
 Which test is better for MBA candidates?
 And is the GRE easier than the GMAT?

-The Graduate Management Admission Test (GMAT), owned and administrated by the Graduate Management Admission Council (GMAC), is designed specifically for business school candidates and is the most widely-used exam for MBA admissions.
-More than 200,000 MBA and master’s candidates take the GMAT Exam each year.
+The GMAT exam, owned and administrated by the Graduate Management Admission Council (GMAC), is designed specifically for business school candidates and is the most widely used exam for MBA admissions.
+More than 100,000 MBA and master’s candidates take the GMAT each year.

-The Graduate Record Examinations (GRE), by the Educational Testing Service (ETS), can be used to apply to a variety of graduate degree programs, including business and law.
+The Graduate Record Examinations (GRE) General Test, by the Educational Testing Service (ETS), can be used to apply to a variety of graduate degree programs, including business and law.
 The GRE General Test is available at more than 1,000 test centers in more than 160 countries.

-Both the GMAT and the ETS GRE help business schools assess your suitability for MBA and master’s programs, but do so in different ways.
+Both the GMAT and the GRE help business schools assess your suitability for postgraduate programs but do so in different ways.

-In this BusinessBecause special feature, we give you a comprehensive breakdown of the differences between the GMAT vs GRE, covering exam structure, cost, test prep, and more.
+In this BusinessBecause special feature, we give you a comprehensive breakdown of the differences between the GMAT and GRE, covering exam structure, cost, test prep, and more.

 Read on or skip to your section of interest by clicking the links below: